 DAY 3: WEDNESDAY

-Today is the last day that you can register players in time to play matches at the weekend (except for a maximum of 3 emergency registrations on matchday).
+Today is the last day that you can register players who were signed under the emergency route at your fixture last Saturday.
 The players must have been added to the Whole Game System and submitted to the league for registration by midnight in order for them to have been eligible to take part, and to continue playing.

 Wednesday at midnight is also the last point that result e-cards can be submitted on-time for a match played the previous weekend.
 Submissions after midnight are deemed late and liable to a fine.
 The system will send reminders to you that you haven't submitted your e-card yet.

 If you are having technical difficulties, these should be reported BEFORE the deadline to the Results Secretary.